Reverse BMI Calculator

 Height

-Enter your exact height without shoes for an accurate measurement.
+Enter exact height without shoes.

 Weight

-Enter your current body weight, ideally measured in the morning.
+Enter your current body weight.

 Your Body Mass Index